aws-samples/sample-s3-rollback-tool/README.md

 The tool requires an inventory of the bucket or prefix in scope.
 If none is available, the deployment will fail.

-* If the **ObjectListCSV** CloudFormation stack parameter has an entry, the tool will read it from the specified S3 location.
+* If the **Specify CSV inventory** CloudFormation stack parameter has an entry, the tool will read it from the specified S3 location.
 If it cannot read or process this file, the deployment will fail.
-* If the above is left blank, the tool will check the S3 Metadata configuration of the selected bucket.
-If an [S3 Metadata live inventory table](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) is configured for the bucket, it will use this in conjunction with the journal table to calculate the latest inventory.
 * Otherwise, the tool will look at the S3 Inventory configuration of the selected bucket.
 It evaluates the available inventories, and will use the latest S3 Inventory report that is in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format and includes all versions as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
 If a prefix has been specified in the CloudFormation deployment, the tool will prioritize inventories matching or containing the specified prefix.
 If no prefix is specified, there must be a valid S3 Inventory configuration containing all objects in the bucket, or the deployment will fail.

 >  Note: [S3 Metadata live inventory tables](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) provides up-to-date inventories of your buckets, at any scale.
 Support for these is coming soon.